adlnet/xAPI-Spec/xAPI.md

 * The LRS SHOULD at a minimum supply OAuth with "HMAC-SHA1" and "RSA-SHA1" signatures.

 ###### Application registered + known user Process and Requirements
+**Process:** The standard workflow for OAUth 1.0 is used.

+**Requirements:**
-* Use endpoints in section [6.4.2 OAuth Authorization Scope](#oauthscope) to complete the standard OAuth workflow (details not in this specification).
+* The LRS MUST support the endpoints in section [6.4.2 OAuth Authorization Scope](#oauthscope) to complete the standard OAuth workflow
+(details not in this specification).
 * If this form of authentication is used to record Statements and no authority is specified, the LRS SHOULD record the authority as a group consisting of an Agent representing the registered application, and an Agent representing the known user.

 ###### Application registered + user unknown Process and Requirements
+**Process:**

-* The LRS honors requests that are signed using OAuth with the registered application's credentials and with an empty token and token secret.
+The LRS honors requests that are signed using OAuth with the registered application's credentials and with an empty token and token secret.

+**Requirements:**
-* If this form of authentication is used  to record Statements and no authority is specified, the LRS SHOULD record the authority as the Agent representing the registered application.
+* If this form of authentication is used to record Statements, the LRS SHOULD record the authority as the Agent representing the registered application.

 ###### Application not registered + known user Process and Requirements
+**Process:**

-* The AP MUST use a consumer secret consisting of an empty string.
+The AP uses a consumer secret consisting of an empty string to call the Temporary Credential Request endpoint specifying the "consumer_name" and other usual parameters.
-* Call "Temporary Credential" request.
+The "consumer_name" contains a string representing the application requesting access.

-* Specify "consumer_name" and other usual parameters; User will then see "consumer_name" plus a warning that the identity of the application requesting authorization cannot be verified.
+The AP then sends the user's browser to the Resource Owner Authorization using the temporary credentials obtained from the LRS.
+The Resource Owner Authorization presents a page displaying the "consumer_name" plus a warning that the identity of the application requesting authorization cannot be verified.

+Otherwise the process follows the standard OAuth workflow.

+**Requirements:**
-* The LRS MUST record an  authority that includes both that application and the authenticating user, as a group, since OAuth specifies an application.
+* If this form of authentication is used to record Statements, the LRS SHOULD record an authority that includes both that application and the authenticating user, as a group, since OAuth specifies an application.

 ###### No application + known user Process and Requirements
+**Process:**

-* Use username/password combination that corresponds to an LRS login.
+Use a username/password combination provided by the LRS for use by the known user.

+**Requirements:**
-* Authority to be recorded as the Agent identified by the login, **unless…**
+* If this form of authentication is used to record Statements, the LRS SHOULD record the authority as the Agent representing the known user.
-	* other Authority is specified **and…**
-	* LRS trusts the known user to specify this Authority.

 ###### No authorization Process and Requirements